AnggaR96s/Reforestation/README.md

-## Why did the feline fail the lie detector test?
-Because he be lion.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.